 They spearheaded successful efforts for MBUS-FIU to be designated as a “City of Miami Beach Cultural Anchor” in 2012 and, therefore, eligible for yearly cultural arts grants to support a range of programming, such as a social justice artist lecture series they organized, among others.
 In addition, from 2017 through 2019, they were chair of the Art in Public Spaces Committee of Miami Beach.

 They have received fellowships from the Institute of Advanced Studies (IAS), Loughborough University, England, and Cranbrook Academy of Art and visiting scholar appointments at New York University’s Center for Gender and Sexuality and Asian/Pacific/American Institute.
-A Fulbright Scholar at Adam Mickiewicz University and the University of Fine Arts, both in Poznań, Poland, their research has also received support from the National Endowment of Humanities, Arts Council England, Manchester City Council, and European Union Erasmus+ Program, among others.
+A Fulbright Scholar at Adam Mickiewicz University and the University of Fine Arts, both in Poznań, Poland, their research has also received support from the National Endowment of Humanities, Arts Council England, Paul Mellon Centre for British Art, Danish Arts Foundation, Manchester City Council, and European Union Erasmus+ Program, among others.

 For a decade before their appointment at Tyler, they were a tenured associate professor of contemporary art at FIU, where they directed the MFA program in Visual Arts from 2012 through 2017.
 Before coming to FIU in the fall of 2011, they worked in the curatorial departments and director’s offices of the Whitney Museum of American Art and the New Museum of Contemporary Art, both in New York City.